 3. Cardio is most effective on an empty stomach.

-This seems like an obvious one, but you would be surprised.
-You burn the most fat and gain the most weight when you work out on an empty stomach.
+Fasted cardio is the simpler term here, and this may seem like an obvious one, but you would be surprised at how many people ignore this.
+You burn the most fat and allow your body to gain the most muscle when you work out on an empty stomach.
 So, if you’re looking to make serious gains, make sure to hit the gym before breakfast, not after.

 4. You have to stretch before cardio.
 Every time.